sheisc/Vulnerable_Echo_Server/README.md

 Since the calling convention and memory layout are quite different in 64-bit system, some extra work is needed to use it on systems other than 32-bit Ubuntu 12.04.

-Please see [VulnerableEcho.png] for what this program does. (https://github.com/sheisc/Vulnerable_Echo_Server/blob/master/VulnerableEcho.png)